vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-inner-loop/index.md

 ## Installing dependencies

-There is one dependency which you will need to deploy locally in order for this workflow to work.
+There is one dependency that you will need to deploy locally in order for this workflow to work.
 [Tilt](https://tilt.dev) is an application for enabling live updates of your application while in development.
 The Tanzu tools for VS code use Tilt to enable this functionality.

 1. Install `tilt`.
 The below command will work by itself, but note that if you are using alternative install methods, you need `v0.23.2` or later.